 It feels tight, because your back is protecting itself from injury by contracting really hard, because it knows that when it’s contracted it’s hard to damage it.

-One, as your muscles try to contract and you try to stretch them out, if you did damage the muscle, you’re only going to make it worse because now you’re tugging on it as it’s damaged and as it’s trying to contract.
+As your muscles try to contract and you try to stretch them out, if you did damage the muscle, you’re only going to further the damage by ripping open those tears.
+As in all things, the weakest area will give out first.
 So, if you don’t want to damage it more don’t stretch the area that’s tight.

-Since all of your muscles are interconnected, if you stretch your hamstrings, or you stretch your hip flexors, or stretch your upper back, they don’t pull as much on the lower back area, and therefore some of that pain goes away.
+Since all of your muscles are interconnected, if you stretch your hamstrings, hip flexors, or your upper back, they gain slack and then don’t pull as much on the lower back area, and therefore some of that pain goes away.
+Sounds good right?

-We will cover this at another day, but stretching under load, and stretching not under load are very different things, you do not have the same flexibility across both capacities.
+We will cover this on another day, but stretching under load, and stretching not under load are very different things, you do not have the same flexibility across both capacities.

 Bottom line, mobility not under the load does not transfer to mobility under load.